StefanSirkovic/Whack-a-Mole/README.md

 ## How to Play

+1. Enter your name and click the play button.
-1. Use the mouse to hit the moles as they appear.
+2. Use the mouse to hit the moles as they appear.
-2. Score points for each successful hit.
+3. Score points for each successful hit.
-3. Try to achieve the highest score before the time runs out.
+4. Try to achieve the highest score before the time runs out (30 seconds).
-4. Optionally, compete with friends or other players to see who can get the highest score.
+5. Optionally, compete with friends or other players to see who can get the highest score.

 ## Technologies Used